phoenixaustin81/Gess-Game-Interactive/README.md

 Follow these steps to run the game locally:

-1. Install python and pygame
+1. Clone the repo: `git clone https://github.com/phoenixaustin81/Gess-Game-Interactive.git`
-2. Clone the repo: `git clone https://github.com/phoenixaustin81/Gess-Game-Interactive.git`
+2. Make sure you are using Python 3
-3. Navigate to the folder where you cloned the repo
+3. Navigate to the folder where you cloned the repo, and install the dependencies by running `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
 4. Play the game: `python main.py` or `python3 main.py`